Makertech3D/Proforge-4/README.md

 # Proforge 4 Build Manual

-The Official build guides for the Proofrge 4 3D printer can be found [here](https://makertech-3d.dozuki.com/c/Proforge_4)
+The Official build guides for the Proforge 4 3D printer can be found [here](https://makertech-3d.dozuki.com/c/Proforge_4)